AMPotter/bookbag/README.md

 2. Differentiate a review from Guy Average/Rando Calrissian and have a professional reviewer make their selection
 3. RESULTS PAGE: Include a review blurb
 4. RESULTS PAGE: Include a purchase link to the relevant book
+5. Include a 'category' column in our back-end SQL database.
-5. SUPER STRETCH: Reference local libraries for the book as well.
+6. SUPER STRETCH: Reference local libraries for the book as well.